Piasy/HackWebRTC/README.md

 ## Tips

-+ Due to the file size limit of GitHub, I ignore `libwebrtc.a`, and place `libwebrtc.a.zip` in the folder where the library should be, so extract it before building.
++ Due to the file size limit of GitHub, I ignore `libwebrtc.a`, please extract it and put it under `app/libs/webrtc/lib/armeabi-v7a/` before building.